alvr-org/ALVR/wiki/Use-ALVR-through-a-USB-connection.md

 ### ALVR Client (Headset):

-* WiFi must be turned on and connected, otherwise ALVR will not search for the server.
+* WiFi must be turned on and connected, otherwise ALVR will not search for the streamer.

-### ALVR Server (PC):
+### ALVR Streamer (PC):

 * If your headset is detected, click "Trust."
 Click "Configure" and add the IP address `127.0.0.1`.
 Remove the other IP address.
 * If your headset is not detected, click "Add client manually" and use the IP address `127.0.0.1`.
 Use the hostname displayed on your headset screen.